kubernetes/kubernetes/docs/access.md

 Initial Features:
 - `project` object is immutable.
-- `project` objects are statically populated in the k8s API store by reading a config file.
-Only admin can do this.
+- `project` objects are statically populated in the K8s API store by reading a config file.
+Only a K8s Cluster Admin can do this.
 - In order to allow using `project` name as namespace for objects under that `project`, and to ensure the compound names are still DNS-compatible names, `project` names must be DNS label format.

 Improvements: